microsoft/BotFramework-WebChat/samples/19.a.single-sign-on/README.md

 # Further studies

-This sample is limited in scope to reduce complexity and lower learning curve.
-In your production system, you should consider enhancing it.
+To reduce complexity and lower learning curve, this sample is limited in scope.
+In your production system, you should consider enhancing it and review its threat model.

 - Using refresh token
    - Save the refresh token on the server side of your web app, never expose it to the browser or the bot
    - Bot accessing the resources will requires to obtain an access token from web app, and cached using conversation state
    - This will also smoothen UX by reducing the need of UI popups
+- Threat-modelling
+   - IETF [RFC 6819](https://tools.ietf.org/html/rfc6819) is a good starting point for threat-modelling when using OAuth 2.0

 # Caveats